buaazhouxingyu/topoana/README.md

      + You can refer to the template topoana card file: ``share/template_topoana.card``.

-     + **For the concision of your own card file, it is recommended just to copy the setting items you need from the template card file and paste them to your own card file, just as we did for the examples in the user guide and paper draft.**
+     + **For the concision of your own card file, it is recommended just to copy the setting items you need from the template card file and paste them to your own card file, just as we did for the examples in the slides, user guide and paper draft.**

      + **Since there are plenty of setting items in the template card file, it is not recommended to create your own card file simply by copying and revising the whole template card file.**

    1.3.
 Execute the command line: ``topoana.exe cardFileName``

      + The argument cardFileName is optional, and its default value is ``topoana.card``.

+     + Execute ``topoana.exe --help`` to see other optional arguments supported in the command line.